THE SPEED PROJECT - ATACAMA DESERT - CHILE

 Client: Personal Project

 The only rule?
-You have to cover the roughly 300 miles entirely on foot.
+The journey is entirely on foot.

 When I found out that Aaron Kubala—someone I’ve known for a few years—was running it, I knew I had to be involved.
 I reached out to him in October to see if he’d be interested in having me join the project.
 About a month later, I began a 22-hour journey to meet up with him and his team.

-We decided I’d join his five-person crew to shoot both stills and video, while also using my Wilderness First Responder training to help with any medical issues.
-And there were definitely some.
+We decided I’d join his five-person crew to shoot both stills and video, while also using my Wilderness First Responder training to help with any medical issues, which we definitely had.

-In the end, we came away with a strong portfolio of images, an 18-minute video piece, and Aaron and half the crew battling altitude symptoms from moderate to severe.
+In the end, Aaron ran 304 miles in 95:38.
+We came away with this set of images, an 18-minute video piece, and Aaron and half the crew battling altitude issues and a LOT of stories.